r23712/Front-end-Developer-Interview-Questions/README.md

 	* *The first is undefined.
 The second is an object.*

 * What's the difference between `.call` and `.apply`?
-	* *apply and call do the same thing, but apply() uses an array containing arguments for the target method as the second parameter.*
+	* *`.apply` and `.call` do the same thing, but `.apply` uses an array containing arguments for the target method as the second parameter.*

 * explain `Function.prototype.bind`?
-	* *Use this to create functions that when called have a particular value for _this_ and therefore binding it to the original value of the target object*
+	* *Use this to create functions that when called have a particular value for `this` and therefore binding it to the original value of the target object*

 * When do you optimize your code?
 	* *All the time, from the beginning structure, to refactoring along the way, to re-evaluating at the end.*

 * Can you explain how inheritance works in JavaScript?
 	* *JavaScript does not have classes - it uses prototypal inheritance.
-There continues to be debate over what specific inheritance pattern works best (http://stackoverflow.com/questions/6418674/improvement-over-john-resigs-javascript-class-framework).
-I like John Resig’s approach - http://ejohn.org/blog/simple-javascript-inheritance/ - as implemented in $.Class by JavaScriptMVC - http://javascriptmvc.com/docs.html#!jQuery.Class - simply because it just makes the most sense to me.*
+There continues to be [debate](http://stackoverflow.com/questions/6418674/improvement-over-john-resigs-javascript-class-framework) over what specific inheritance pattern works best.
+I like [John Resig’s approach](http://ejohn.org/blog/simple-javascript-inheritance/) as implemented in [$.Class by JavaScriptMVC](http://javascriptmvc.com/docs.html#!jQuery.Class) simply because it just makes the most sense to me.*

 * When would you use `document.write()`?
 	* *It is bad practice to use `document.write()`.
 Instead, use DOM manipulation methods like `innerHTML`.
 The one case where it is acceptable from what I understand is where you would want to add link to a stylesheet if JavaScript is enabled.*

 * What's the difference between feature detection, feature inference, and using the UA string
 	* *Using feature detection over user agent detection is favored because devices and device features are constantly changing and therefore it is better to design behavior based on whether particular features are present or not.
-For example, by using Modernizr or yepnope.*
+For example, by using [Modernizr](http://modernizr.com/) or [yepnope](http://yepnopejs.com).*

 * Explain AJAX
 	* *AJAX is used for asynchonously sending and receiving data without interfering with any processes occuring on the page.
 It is used for things like form submission, loading dynamic content assets and user interaction like chat rooms and multiplayer games.
 When data is returned from a server, a callback function is then executed that handles the data.
 AJAX stands for Asynchronous JavaScript and XML, which has become a bit outdated as most are using JSON these days.
 But, AJAJ just doesn’t have as nice a ring to it though.*